sceners/unleached-widowmaker/.github/README.md

 # Unleashed vector scroll intro

-Widow Maker of Electric Druggies
+For Unleashed (UNL) by Widow Maker of Electric Druggies

 #### Written in 2008 March for Windows.